SLdragon/wiki-teamsfx/Using-existing-Azure-AD-app-in-TeamsFx-project.md

 # Create Access As User Scope for Azure AD app (Optional)

 > You can skip this part if your M365 account has permission to update this Azure AD app.
 We will create the scope for you.
+1. Go to app's "Expose an API" page, click "Add" button to add a new Application ID URI:
+   - If your project is tab app, fill in `api://<your-tab-domain>/<aad-app-client-id>`
+   - If your project is bot or message extension app, fill in `api://botid-<your-bot-id>`
+   - If your project contains both tab and bot / message extension, fill in `api://<your-tab-domain>/botid-<your-bot-id>`

-1. Go to app's "Expose an API" page, click on "Add a scope" under "Scopes defined by this API".
+1. Click on "Add a scope" under "Scopes defined by this API".
-   * Click on "Save and continue".
    * **Scope name**: Fill in "access_as_user".
    * **Who can consent?**: Choose "Admins and users".
    * **Admin consent display name**: Fill in "Teams can access app’s web APIs".